Odiprecious20/alx-system_engineering-devops/0x00-shell_basics/README.md

-creat directory in a directory
+moving file from a directory to another directory